EDCD/EDMarketConnector/README.md

 - Your “E:D journal file location” setting is incorrect.
 See [above](#doesnt-auto-update-or-track-systems-visited).

 ### Error: Wrong Cmdr
 The Frontier server that supplies data to this app is supplying data for a different Cmdr than the one that you're currently playing.
+You are redirected to Frontier's authentication website and prompted again for your username and password.
 Either:

 1. You have multiple accounts and the username/password setting is not for the account that you're currently playing; or
 2. You have reset your Cmdr but Frontier's server is still supplying data for the old Cmdr.